 - With budgets slashed and technology usage pushed, who doesn't need a list of 10 Free Websites for Kids?
 With 569 re-pins, this site lists age-appropriate fun and educational sites just for middle school students.

-- Carol Ann Thomlinson, author of Leading and Managing A Differentiated Classroom, says, "Anchor charts and activities are linked to the current unit of study and student learning expectation."
+- Carol Ann Tomlinson, author of Leading and Managing A Differentiated Classroom, says, "Anchor charts and activities are linked to the current unit of study and student learning expectation."
 Middle School Teacher to Literacy Coach: 5th-8th Grade Anchor Charts offers a plethora of literacy charts from which to choose.

 - Do you need a site to help you recommend engaging young adult books to your secondary students?
 Look no further than Dystopia-Palooza.
 Novels like The Scorpio Races by Maggie Stiefvater and fantasy author Jeff Sampson's Havoc will pull high school readers into their fantastic worlds!